practicalli/clojure/reference/clojure-syntax/control-flow.md

 ## If

-  Using the `if` funtion you can test if an expression evaluates to true.
+  Using the `if` function you can test if an expression evaluates to true.
 If it is true, the first value is returned, if its false the second value is returned.

   Here is a simple example to see if one number is bigger that another